j46-txt/CaFE/README.md

 ```

 ### Step 4: Open in Your Web Browser
-Once the server is running, open any web browser (Chrome, Edge, Safari, or Firefox) and visit the following local address:
+Once the server is running, open any browser  and visit the local address:
 ```bash
 http://localhost:8080
 ```
-The interface will load instantly, running entirely on your local machine using an automatic internal database.